Skip to main content

 Education and awareness are also vital to successful social work.
 Rather than just reading about oppression in a textbook, social workers need to root their practice in informed, direct interaction with their communities.

-Finally, social workers are dedicated to taking action against social injustice, so social work as a field is, by definition, action-oriented.
+Finally, social workers are dedicated to taking action against social injustice, so social work as a field is, by definition, action oriented.
 On an individual level, social workers can advocate for their clients or specific communities.
-At a broader systems level, social workers can promote policy and social justice reform to alleviate suffering for entire groups of oppressed people.
+At a broader systems level, social workers can promote policy and social justice reform that benefit entire communities.

 Develop Your Allyship Skills